-New: From November 2016, Research Branch has advised successful ARC grant recipients that they will need to attach a Data Management Plan to the Research Funding Acceptance (RFA) e-form in Research Master.
+Please note: Please note: From November 2016, Research Services has advised all successful grant recipients that they will need to attach a Data Management Plan to the Research Funding Acceptance (RFA) e-form in Research Master.
 This will count as having submitted the form.

-If you are unsure about your answers to the questions, discuss with your supervisor or colleagues, check the other pages in this guide or view the slides from the University Libraries/CaRST session, Introduction to Managing your Research Data.
+If you are unsure about your answers to the questions, discuss with your supervisor or colleagues, check the other pages in this guide or view the slides from the University Libraries/CaRST session, Preparing your Research Data Management Plan

 Managing your Research Data

 Managing your Research Data is a comprehensive online course to help you with preparing, organising, analysing, keeping and sharing your digital research data .
 The module is designed primarily for research students, and parts will also be useful for research supervisors and researchers new to the University.

 The course attracts 2 CaRST points once HDRs complete it and upload a Data Management Worksheet.
 The worksheet forms the basis of your Data Management Plan which is due at 6 months and at completion of your candidature.
 You can enrol directly or via the CaRST website.